Freight optimization: Understanding the three core pillars

 1. Optimal vendor allocation for each lane

-A TMS helps you analyze past data to identify best allocation strategies to ensure maximum coverage for all lanes.
+A TMS optimization tool helps you analyze past data to identify the best allocation strategies to ensure maximum coverage for all lanes.
 You can automate bid requests, match lanes with suitable vendors based on your priorities, and provide real-time visibility to allow for alternatives if needed.
 Furthermore, TMS helps you manage contracts and track carrier performance, ensuring you get the most out of your lane allocations.
 By leveraging these capabilities, companies can significantly improve their overall freight optimization and achieve a more efficient supply chain.

 2. Diversified carrier networks for better cost and customer experience